Driver and Vehicle Ergonomic Assessor Course

 - the organisation

-The price includes an assessors guide, course materials, refreshments and lunch.
+The price includes an assessors report, and course materials.

 2023 - Live online virtual course led by a Chartered Ergonomist

 Virtual Live Course - 15th June 2023